lilimelgar/wp5_mediasuite/README.md

 #### Start the webpack watcher

-The watcher makes sure the CLARIAH component library is built/updated in /src/static/public/bundle.js For this, the watcher reacts to any changes made in the /src/static/app folder, which contains this code.
+The watcher makes sure the CLARIAH component library is built/updated in /src/static/public/bundle.js For this, the watcher reacts to any changes made in the /src/static/app folder, which contains the CLARIAH library code.

 To start the watcher, go into the root dir of the project (containing webpack.config.js) and run:

 ```
 npm run dev
 ```

+Note: this is not a default command of npm, but works because a script (calling webpack) has been configured for this in package.json.

 #### Start the compass watcher